What Do Chimps Think Of Humans

 • Humans as Resourceful and Skilled: Chimpanzees witness our ability to create tools, build structures, and solve problems.
 They likely recognize that humans are resourceful and skilled beings.
 They may even admire our ability to manipulate the environment to our advantage.

-• Humans as a Threat: Due to habitat destruction and hunting, chimps may see humans as a threat to their survival Simple, but easy to overlook..
+• Humans as a Threat: Due to habitat destruction and hunting, chimps may see humans as a threat to their survival Not complicated — just consistent..

 The Ethical Implications of Understanding Chimpanzee Perspectives